graphery/graphane-doc/src/guide/quick-start.md

 ## Step 3: SVG

-After including the library and the `g-template` component, you can define the SVG template within the `svg` tag.
+You can define the SVG template within the `svg` tag.
 This template will be used to render the SVG.
 Here's an example:

 ```html
 <g-template>